BrowserStackCE/browserstack-webdriverio-appium-cucumber/README.md

 This repository includes a sample configuration file to run these on tests on BrowserStack platforms including **browsers running on a remote selenium grid such as BrowserStack AppAutomate

 # Setup
- - Upload the application files in the apps directory and get the hash ID
+ - Upload the application files for the apps directory and get the hash ID
  - Update config/wdio.config.js file with the app hash ID's
  - run `npm install`